International Lefthanders Day

 International Left Handers Day is an international day observed annually on August 13 to celebrate the uniqueness and differences of left-handed individuals.
-The day was first observed in 1976 by Dean R. Campbell, founder of Lefthanders International, Inc.
+The day was first observed in 1976 by Dean R. Campbell, founder of the Left-handers Club.

-International Lefthanders Day was created to celebrate sinistrality and raise awareness of the advantages and disadvantages of being left-handed in a predominantly right-handed world.
-It celebrates left-handed people’s uniqueness and differences, a subset of humanity comprising seven to ten percent of the world's population.
+This day was established to raise awareness about the challenges and experiences faced by left-handed individuals in a predominantly right-handed world.

+The holiday celebrates left-handed people's uniqueness and differences, a subset of humanity comprising seven to ten percent of the world's population.
 The day also spreads awareness on issues faced by left-handers, e.g. the importance of the special needs for left-handed children, and the likelihood for left-handers to develop schizophrenia.

 Several media outlets and commercial associations have made one-off posts and compilations of accomplished left-handed people in recognition of the holiday.